Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

 \bcor For a topological ring $B$ that has an open nonunital subring $B' \subset B$ that is Henselian and whose induced topology has an open neighborhood base of zero consisting of ideals of $B'$, pullback gives an equivalence between the categories of finite \'{e}tale algebras over $B$ and $\wh{B}$ and

 \ecor

-\bpf By \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/09ZL}{09ZL}}, the functor that associates to a ring the set of isomorphism classes of finite \'{e}tale algebras (resp.,~the set of morphisms between fixed finite \'{e}tale algebras) is invariant under Henselian pairs.
+\bpf By \cite{SP}*{Lemma \href{https://stacks.math.columbia.edu/tag/09ZL}{09ZL}}, the functor that associates to a ring the set of isomorphism classes of finite \'{e}tale algebras (respectively, the set of morphisms between fixed finite \'{e}tale algebras) is invariant under Henselian pairs.
 It also commutes with filtered direct limits, so \Cref{Gabber-thm}~\ref{GT-b} applies to give the claim about finite \'{e}tale algebras.
-For the rest, it suffices to similarly observe that, by \cite{SGA4II}*{VII, 5.8}, for each $i \in \bZ$ the functor $B \mapsto H^i_\et(B, \sF)$ commutes with filtered direct limits and, by the affine analogue of proper base change \cite{Gab94}*{Thm.~1}, is invariant under Henselian pairs. \epf
+For the rest, it suffices to similarly observe that, by \cite{SGA4II}*{Expos\'{e} VII, Corollaire 5.8}, for each $i \in \bZ$ the functor $B \mapsto H^i_\et(B, \sF)$ commutes with filtered direct limits and, by the affine analogue of proper base change \cite{Gab94}*{Theorem 1}, is invariant under Henselian pairs. \epf

 The following example presents some functors that are well-behaved with respect to Zariski pairs.

 \beg We recall that a module $M$ over a ring $C$ is \emph{stably free} if $M \oplus C^{\oplus n} \simeq C^{\oplus n'}$ for some $n, n' \ge 0$.
 The functors